 I’ll be perfectly honest: I love bass.
 This is a consequence of my struggle with deafness.
 I could never hear treble very well, but I could feel bass.
 Sony’s Bass Boost opened up a range of deep, deep bass that I wasn’t able to hear on other headphones.
 Sure, you can buy wired headphones with massive drivers that might do a better job, but then you have to deal with the wire—not to mention looking like a goofball with huge cans strapped to your head.
 These slick-looking Sony wireless headphones are great for bass lovers, but they’re also just excellent all around.
 And at $150, the price is right.

-But don’t buy Beats.
+Just don’t buy Beats.
 Seriously, don’t even think about it.

 Sennheiser Momentum Wireless - On Ear